Reid expects Yellen to be 'easily' confirmed as Fed chair

-* Hain Celestial Group Inc - As of December 31, 2016 there was $790 million in borrowings under credit facility

-WASHINGTON Oct 29 U.S. President Barack Obama's nomination of Janet Yellen to head the Federal Reserve appears headed toward a smooth confirmation by the Democratic-led Senate, Senate Majority Leader Harry Reid said on Tuesday.
+WASHINGTON President Barack Obama's nomination of Janet Yellen to head the Federal Reserve appears headed toward a smooth confirmation by the Democratic-led Senate, Senate Majority Leader Harry Reid said on Tuesday.

 "I think she'll be confirmed quite easily," Reid, a Nevada Democrat, told his weekly news conference.